 |14"||Twin, Twin XL, Full, Queen, King, California King|

-Puffy stocks all six standard mattress sizes for each model, while DreamCloud is available in all but a twin size.
-While DreamCloud only offers one mattress, Puffy has three options to choose from.
-Each Puffy mattress features an all-foam construction, while the DreamCloud is a hybrid mattress.
+Puffy and DreamCloud stock all six standard mattress sizes for each model.
+DreamCloud offers two mattresses, while Puffy has three options to choose from.
+Each Puffy mattress features an all-foam construction.
+Both DreamCloud models are considered hybrids.

 Most mattress companies offer a range of sizes and models to accommodate every shopper.
 This includes those shopping for themselves, as part of a couple, or as part of a family with kids.
 The range of sizes ensures there is an option for big and small spaces.

 Additionally, shoppers may want a low- or high-profile mattress.
-The DreamCloud Luxury Hybrid and the Puffy Royal are best for those who want a high-profile bed.
+The DreamCloud, DreamCloud Premier and Puffy Royal are best suited to those who want a high-profile bed.
 Both the Puffy and Puffy Lux are considered standard height.

-Shoppers should also keep in mind that the DreamCloud Luxury Hybrid and Puffy Royal weigh around 100 pounds in a queen size.
+Shoppers should also keep in mind that both DreamCloud models and the Puffy Royal weigh about 100 pounds in a queen size.
 Those who want a lighter mattress should consider the Puffy or the Puffy Lux.

 Understanding what a mattress is made of and how those materials impact the quality of the mattress is an essential part of mattress shopping.
 Often, mattresses are made with a foam, latex, or hybrid construction.